 If you keep up with current beauty trends, you know that the middle hair part reigns supreme.
 But did you know it doesn’t always work for everyone?
-You might find that if you have a hair part in the middle, it could be detracting from your look.
+You might find that a hair part in the middle could be detracting from your look.
 Read on for the why, and reasons to change up your hair part according to your face shape!

 Hair Part In The Middle

 Does everyone look good with a middle part?
 No, it’s not always flattering on everyone.
-Of course, it’s totally up to personal preference to wear whatever hairstyle a person wants.
+Of course, it’s totally up to personal preference to wear whatever hairstyle they like.

 **But, typically, people with oval, round, or very symmetrical faces look best with a hair part in the middle as it accentuates features.
 It helps elongate the face and highlight symmetry.**